The Researcher’s Guide to Consensus AI: Features, Modes, and Plans16 min read

 Deep Review refines keywords, runs expanded searches, and surfaces essential and overlooked papers.

-It can even explain figures and tables.
+It can even interpret and explain figures and tables!

 Scispace explains selected formulas and figures instantly through contextual chat responses.